It's time to look forward to the summer! We've compiled a list of some of the most exciting Drum and Bass festivals going ahead this year.

 Last year's edition saw giants of the scene, Pendulum mashing up the place.
 Alongside the Australian group, Kings Of The Rollers ft Inja, Dax J, Nastia, and Camo + Krooked each took turns to take the festival's sound systems to the limit.
 Atlantik, Frida Darko, Beth Lydi, Eats Everything and Pauli Pocket also graced the event's various stages.

 Leave the working week behind and indulge yourself in an alternative reality at The One In The Woods this summer.

 Find tickets for The One In The Woods Festival here

-Has this list of the best Drum and Bass festivals got you in the mood for more?
-Well, click here to see our festival guides and get even more ideas for where you can go this summer.
+Has this list of the best drum and bass festivals got you in the mood for more?
+Click here to see our festival guides and get even more ideas for where you can go this summer.